n8n-io/n8n-docs/docs/reference/glossary.md

 Many of the nodes in n8n behave like functions, receiving specific input to generate a specific output.

+To learn more about *functions*, see [Computer Programming - Functions](https://www.tutorialspoint.com/computer_programming/computer_programming_functions.htm).

 # IP Address
 A string of numbers and letters which represents the location of an electronic device on a TCP/IP network.

 n8n will often refer to IP addresses when accessing information on a system other than itself.
 This is more common when the service is on the local network rather than on the internet.

+If you want to learn more about *IP addresses*, see [What Is an IP Address?](https://computer.howstuffworks.com/internet/basics/what-is-an-ip-address.htm).

 # JavaScript
 A modern programming language popular with web platforms used to create interactive web interfaces.